UKHomeOffice/asl-prototypes/README.md

 This is a collection of HTML prototypes for user research and templates of common pages and patterns in the Animals in scientific procedures e-licensing (ASPeL) service.

-It was orginially created from an previous version of the Home Office prototype kit (the latest version of which is available at https://design.homeoffice.gov.uk/get-started/start-prototype).
+It was originally created from a previous version of the Home Office prototype kit (the latest version of which is available at https://design.homeoffice.gov.uk/get-started/start-prototype).

+The prototype is hosted on Render, you can find it [here](https://asl-prototypes.onrender.com/)

 ## Requirements